 - 1. Check Bit 12 (Variable Capacity Management) of the CTRATT field of the Identify Controller Data Structure.
 If Bit 12 is set to 0, then this test is not applicable. - 2.
 Check Bit 4 (Endurance Groups) and Bit 2 (NVM Sets) of the CTRATT field of the Identify Controller Data Structure. - 3.
 Perform Capacity Management command with Operations field set to Create Endurance Group, With the Operations fields set to Create Endurance Group, the Element Identifier specifies a Capacity Configuration Descriptor in the Supported Capacity Configuration List page - 4.
 If NVM Sets are supported, perform a Capacity Management command with the Operations field set to Create NVM Set.
-Set the Capacity Lower and Capacity Upper fields to be the capacity of the NVM Set, using a specified Endurance Group
+Set the Capacity Lower and Capacity Upper fields to be the capacity of the NVM Set, using a specified Endurance Group - 5.
+Perform a Endurance Group Log (09h). - 6.
+If NVM Sets are supported, then perform a NVM Set List (CNS 04h)

 - 1. Verify that the controller has Bit 12 (Variable Capacity Management) of the CTRATT field set to '1' - 2.
 Verify that the controller has Bit 4 (Endurance Groups) and Bit 2 (NVM Sets) of the CTRATT field set to '1' - 3.
-Verify that the Capacity Management command to create Endurance Groups returned successfully - 4.
-Verify that the Capacity Management command to create NVM Sets returned successfully
+Verify that the Capacity Management command to create Endurance Groups returned successfully.

+4. Verify that the Capacity Management command to create NVM Sets returned successfully and verify that the NVM Set List contains the new NVMSETID.